See which of the 4 options are best for you

 BVRLA Fair Wear and Tear Guidelines

-The BVRLA has published a fair wear and tear guidelines that outlines the acceptable level of wear and tear on a leased vehicle at the end of the lease term.
+The BVRLA has published fair wear and tear guidelines that outline the acceptable level of wear and tear on a leased vehicle at the end of the lease term.

 Excess Mileage Charges

-Excess mileage charges are fees that are incurred when you exceed the agreed-upon mileage limit in your original lease contract.
-These charges are designed to compensate for the additional depreciation and wear and tear on the vehicle caused by these excess miles.
+Excess mileage charges apply if you exceed the mileage limit agreed in your lease contract.
+These charges compensate for the additional depreciation and wear caused by the extra miles.

-The excess mileage charge is typically calculated by multiplying the excess mileage driven by a per-mile charge, which is specified in the lease contract.
-For example, if the agreed upon contract mileage limit was 30,000 miles, and the lease contract holder drives 32,000 miles during the lease term, they will incur excess mileage charges for the 2,000 miles that they drove over the limit.
-The per-mile charge will vary depending on the terms of the lease contract.
+The charge is typically calculated by multiplying the excess miles driven by a per-mile rate specified in the lease agreement.
+For example, if your contract allows 30,000 miles and you drive 32,000 miles, you will incur charges for the 2,000 miles over the limit.
+The per-mile rate will vary depending on your contract terms.

 What is expected of me on the renewal day?